 Whitfield’s alumni community is accomplished and diverse.
 We are proud to celebrate their successes and share their stories through our Alumni Profile feature in Whitfield eNews.

 Katie Harris '14 graduated from Vanderbilt University in May 2018 with a B.S. in Human and Organizational Development.
-She accepted a job offer from Google and join the company as a Human Resources Associate.
+She accepted a job offer from Google and joined the company as a Human Resources Associate.
 As such, Katie is completing two year-long field rotations, exploring roles as an analyst, specialist, or generalist.
 After the two years, she will have the opportunity to join the team that she enjoyed the most and continue in that role.

 Katie’s connection with Google was established last summer when she worked as a business intern in the company’s Building Opportunities for Leadership and Development (BOLD) Internship Program, a paid summer internship for rising undergraduate seniors that are interested in working in technology and full-time opportunities at Google.